Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: Calculation of Halo Mass Function

 Next, we describe the formalism for calculating the halo mass function (HMF) from the linear matter power spectrum.
 We use the extended \textit{Press-Schechter} formalism \cite{Press1974, Sheth:1999mn, Parashari2023} that encapsulates the physics of ellipsoidal halo collapse.
 The HMF obtained from this semi-analytical model is:

 where $\rho_{m,0}$ is the comoving matter density, and $\sigma^2(R)$ is the variance of the smoothed density contrast within a sphere of radius $R$:

-where $P(k)$ denotes the linear matter power spectrum, and $W(kR)$ is the Fourier transform of a window function, often called \textit{kernel} or \textit{filter} function.
-In our analysis, we choose the real-space \textit{top-hat} filter function, while other choices such as sharp-$k$ or smooth-$k$ are also common in the literature.
+where $P(k)$ denotes the linear matter power spectrum, and $W(kR)$ is the Fourier transform of a window function, often called \textit{kernel} or \textit{filter} function.\,\,In our analysis, we choose the real-space \textit{top-hat} filter function (or the smooth-$k$ filter function for the ``JWST+" setup).

 The function $f(\sigma)$ is called the \textit{fitting function}.
 There are several fitting functions derived from numerical simulations \cite{Murray2013}.
 We choose the \textit{Sheth-Tormen} fitting function \cite{Sheth:1999mn}: